 music now used by Universal Music, Motor, Rough Trade et al for radio, DJ, and press

-Nils Hahmann – Lecturer Frankfurt (Pro Tools, Avid S6, Microphones, Stereo Microphonics, Audio Networks)
+Nils Hahmann – Lecturer at Abbey Road Institute Frankfurt (Pro Tools, Avid S6, Microphones, Stereo Microphonics, Audio Networks)

-After finishing his studies in audio engineering at the SAE Frankfurt and doing some semesters in electronic technology at the TU Berlin, Nils Hahmann’s way led him to (radio play) broadcasting in the Berlin studio scene.
+After finishing his studies in audio engineering at the SAE Frankfurt and doing some semesters in electronic technology at the TU Berlin, his way led him to (radio play) broadcasting in the Berlin studio scene.
 Since then Pro Tools became his main DAW.

 Started in 1997, he worked for about ten years as a product specialist for Digidesign/Avid and introduced Pro Tools and its additional hardware controllers to users for four years.

-For the last ten years, he has been working as an independent sound engineer and possesses years of experience with classic, choral, jazz, and rock music.
+For the last ten years, Nils Hahmann has been working as an independent sound engineer and possesses years of experience with classical, choral, jazz, and rock music.
 Within the framework of these activities, he gained experience both with surround recording and 3D productions as well as audio network.

-Gyso Hilge worked for several years as an audio engineer, music producer, composer
+Gyso Hilger worked for several years as an audio engineer, music producer, composer

 and musician in the Lofthaus Studios and the “Get into Magic” Studios in Darmstadt